neo-project/docs/docs/en-us/reference/rpc/latest-version/api/invokefunction.md

 * signers: Optional.
 List of contract signature accounts.

   * account: signature account
-  * scopes: signature's valid scopes, allowed values: FeeOnly, CalledByEntry, CustomContracts, CustomGroups, Global
+  * scopes: signature's valid scopes, allowed values are:
+    * None: Only transactions are signed and no contracts are allowed to use this signature.
+    * CalledByEntry: It only applies to the chain call entry.
+That is,  if the user invokes contract A, and then contract A calls contract B, only contract A can use the signature.
+It is recommended as the default value for the wallet.
+    * CustomContracts: Custom contract.
+The signature can be used in the specified contract.
+      It can be used in conjunction with CalledByEntry.
+    * CustomGroups: Custom contract groups that can be used in a specified contract group.
+      It can be used in conjunction with CalledByEntry.
+    * Global: Global.
+Global.
+The risk is extremely high because the contract may transfer all assets in the address.
+Only choose it when the contract is extremely trusted.
   * allowedcontracts: contracts of the signature can take effect, if scopes is CustomContracts
   * allowedgroups: pubkeys of the signature can take effect, if scopes is CustomGroups

   > [!Note]
   >